 Despite the increasing popularity of candidate sourcing techniques, job boards are still the easiest way to reach millions of software developers.
-When figuring out how to hire a developer, both niche and mainstream job boards can help you find strong candidates.
+When figuring out how to hire a developer, developer job boards (both niche and mainstream) can help you find strong candidates.

 Use niche job boards

 Niche job boards reach your target audience directly, regardless of what type of developer you are looking to hire.
 Jobs posted on niche boards will result in a smaller number of applications, but more relevant dev candidates than jobs posted on mainstream job boards.

 Stack Overflow Jobs is a job posting site hosted by Stack Overflow, a popular online platform for developers.
 Stack Overflow has five million registered users and boasts 40 million visitors each month.